 The Geranium Plant And Its Sunny Shady Nature

-About geranium: An overview
+About Geranium: An overview

-Description to the geranium plant
+Description of the geranium plant

-Confusion of the geranium plant with the pelargonium plant
+Confusion of geranium plants with pelargonium plants

-Is geranium a sun or a shade plant
+Is Geranium a sun or shade plant?

 Sunlight requirements of the geranium plant